 • Medical treatments.
 When women are undergoing IVF treatment or want to donate her eggs, she is given hormonal stimulants to have hyperovulation.
 The eggs are then removed to either be fertilized or donated.

 • Recently been on hormonal contraception.
-Hormonal contraception mainly work to prohibit ovulation from occurring, so when the woman’s body is trying to get back to ”normal”, she’s more likely to have hyperovulation.
+Hormonal contraception mainly works to prohibit ovulation from occurring, so when the woman’s body is trying to get back to ”normal”, she’s more likely to have hyperovulation.

 How will the algorithm know if I had multiple ovulations?

 The algorithm will not detect if you have hyperovulation as your temperature work in the same way regardless.
-Hyperovulation is only detected by ultrasound an/or when pregnant with fraternal twins.
+Hyperovulation is only detected by ultrasound and/or when pregnant with fraternal twins.